pete-hayes/configure-google-drive-netskope-ssl/README.md

 Unlike most apps on macOS, Google Drive maintains its own certificate store and doesn't trust the system store.
 This script bundles Netskope’s CA certificates together with Mozilla’s trusted root CA bundle, ensuring Google Drive continues to function correctly whether Netskope SSL Decryption is enabled or disabled.
 It then updates Google Drive’s [TrustedRootCertsFile](https://support.google.com/a/answer/7644837?hl=en) setting and restarts the app to apply changes.

+**Note:** This script primarily serves as a proof of concept.
+It will likely need to be adapted for centralized deployment and configuration across business-managed macOS devices.

 ## Features
 - Validates required tools and dependencies
 - Downloads Netskope root and intermediate CA certificates, plus Mozilla’s CA bundle